 An intellectual property management company is a concept that has grown in popularity in recent years, and it relates to a business that operates to protect 'ideas' and 'concepts' from unlawful copying - it can encompass all aspects of copyright infringement.
-Coddan Formations Agent legal representatives have monitored the boom in digital media within the last decade, and we can provide an unrivalled level of expertise to any business that wants to protect video, audio and graphical content for the benefit of their business.
+Coddan legal representatives have monitored the boom in digital media within the last decade, and we can provide an unrivalled level of expertise to any owners that wants to protect video, audio and graphical content for the benefit of their activities.
 The Internet has enabled data to be transferred and manipulated at a frightening pace, which means that there has never been a better time to protect a company's intellectual property rights.

 Trends in the housing industry have led to a sharp increase in the number of flats and apartments that are being built, as opposed to larger houses.
 By opening a flats management company, a property operator can complete all of the everyday tasks that are required, including the collection of rents and service fees.
 Residents appreciate having this as a point of contact, and the rental value of a property can be enhanced with the promise of a professional management corporation.
 Flats that are sold can also benefit from this kind of setup, as any communal area will still come with a number of collective responsibilities - these include service fees, maintenance schemes and parking controls.